great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 Great Expectations (GX) offers a robust solution for addressing missing data through a comprehensive suite of Expectations that allow users to define and enforce data quality rules.
 By integrating GX into your data pipelines, you can establish robust validation processes that catch issues early, ensuring your dataset remains clean, consistent, and ready for accurate reporting, predictive modeling, and other advanced analytics applications.

 In this guide, you will learn how to leverage GX to effectively handle missing data.
-This includes writing Expectations, setting up automated checks, and making informed decisions about managing various types of missingness.
+This includes applying Expectations and making informed decisions about managing various types of missingness.
 By following these steps, you can ensure your datasets maintain high quality, thus enabling more accurate and reliable data-driven insights.

 ## Prerequisite knowledge